Crash Bandicoot 2: N-Tranced

 From the main title screen theme.

 "warproom" © Manfred Linzner

-The overworld theme for the game, where one access all the various levels.
+The overworld theme for the game, where one accesses all the various levels.

 "persian" © Manfred Linzner

 "volcano" © Manfred Linzner